deadPix3l/CryptSky/README.md

 - Alright.
 Bottom line.
 Security is a very reactive business.
 To make the world more secure you first have to make it less secure.
 To make better AV and signatures, you must first make better malware.
-And that's what were doing here.
+And that's what we're doing here.